istio/istio.io/content/en/docs/setup/install/webhook/index.md

 ## Show webhook configurations

-1. Show the configurations of Galley and Sidecar Injector with their default webhook configuration names:
+1. Show the configurations of Galley and the sidecar injector with their default configuration names:

     {{< text bash >}}
     $ istioctl experimental post-install webhook status
     {{< /text >}}

-1. Show the configuration of Sidecar Injector with the webhook configuration name being `istio-sidecar-injector`:
+1. Show the configuration of the sidecar injector if the webhook's configuration name is `istio-sidecar-injector`:

     {{< text bash >}}
     $ istioctl experimental post-install webhook status --validation=false --injection-config=istio-sidecar-injector
     {{< /text >}}

-1. Show the configuration of Galley with the webhook configuration name being `istio-galley`:
+1. Show the configuration of Galley if the webhook's configuration name is `istio-galley`:

     {{< text bash >}}
     $ istioctl experimental post-install webhook status --injection=false --validation-config=istio-galley